Zain-A-Abbas/PF2E-Combat-Driver/README.md

 You are also able to create new enemy sheets, and customize pre-existing ones.

 ## Installation
-The windows installation can be found on the [Itch.io](https://threedaysguy.itch.io/combat-driver) page.
+The windows executable can be found on the [Itch.io](https://threedaysguy.itch.io/combat-driver) page.
 First time opening the software will take ~30 seconds, and then a normal amount of time thereafter.
 Binaries for other operating systems are not available yet, but they can be exported through Godot.

 ## Work In Progress
 This project is not yet feature complete.
 The major features at time of writing: